kuritka/12f/README.md

 ## supported types
 env-binder supports all types listed in the following table.
-In addition, it should be noted that in the case of slices, env-binder creates an instance of an empty slice if the value of the environment variable is declared and its value is `"""`.
+In addition, it should be noted that in the case of slices, env-binder creates an instance of an empty slice if the value of the environment variable is declared and its value is empty string.
 In this case env-binder returns an empty slice instead of the vulnerable nil.
 | primitive types | slices |
 |---|---|
 | `int`,`int8`,`int16`,`int32`,`int64` | `[]int`,`[]int8`,`[]int16`,`[]int32`,`[]int64` |